 A tale of two mirrors

-One of the most exciting feature announcements is Trello’s new Mirror cards.
-Launching in the next few months, Mirror cards “allow you to clone one card to appear on multiple boards.”
+One of the most exciting feature announcements recently has been Trello’s new Mirror cards.
+Mirror cards “allow you to clone one card to appear on multiple boards.”
 Then, if you update the original card, the information will be updated across all of the clones.

 If this sounds familiar, that might be because Unito’s Mirror Power-Up offers similar functionality, but with one key differentiator: with Unito, updates can also travel between the clones.

 To put it another way, Trello’s Mirror cards allow information to travel in one direction — from the original card out to all of the duplicates.
 Unito’s Mirror Power-Up allows information to travel back and forth between all versions of a card.
 This enables people in different boards to communicate through cards, share feedback, provide approvals, change card information and more.
 (You can also connect entire boards, allowing information in multiple cards to flow bidirectionally, with our board syncing Power-Up.)

 If you want to inform people — blasting out important updates like your high school principal over the intercom — then Trello’s Mirror cards will do the job.
 This doesn’t involve interaction or collaboration, but can keep people looped in at a higher level.

 If you want to collaborate — working with your colleagues to push projects forward — Unito’s Mirror Power-Up is the better option.
 Imagine you’re building a new product, just like Trello did!
 Your product team might need to share cards with the marketing team for feedback or design and copy support.
 That two-way collaboration can only happen in both teams’ respective boards with Unito.
 Our Power-Up allows information and communication to flow automatically back and forth based on rules and mappings that you can adjust to perfectly suit your needs.
 It’s that next level of cross-board interaction you need to take on your most complex workflows.

 Putting it all on the table, with Table view